Welcome

 Jody Dietch

-Jody Dietch has been at Congregation Beth El since 2016, bringing her 16 years of synagogue experience here.
+Jody Dietch has been at Congregation Beth El since 2016, bringing her 17 years of synagogue experience here.
 She has a BA from Keene State College and an MS in Public Relations from American University.
 Jody brings a wealth of experience from her previous administrative positions at Congregation Or Shalom in Orange and B’nai Jacob in Woodbridge, CT.
 Jody lives in Orange with her husband, Jeff.
-They have two grown sons, Howie (Katie) and Mike, and one grandson, Noah.
+They have two grown sons, Howie (Katie) and Mike, and two grandsons, Noah & Aaron.

 Executive Director